 - Don’t overly promote yourself.
 I admit that this is my personal opinion and not mentioned in any Planet Bluegrass Band Contest materials.
 It bothers me when a band talks about having a CD available for sale, or pitching an upcoming show.
 This isn’t your time to sell your wares; this is your time to shine through your music.

 - Have a trick up your sleeve and be ready to take a risk.
 This one can be interpreted a lot of different ways – and as it should – there are a lot of different qualities to music.
-You will be in this contest with 10 others bands and if you want to win, there better be something about you that is unique.
+You will be in this contest with 10 others bands, and if you want to win, there better be something about you that is unique.
 Whether it’s nailing a three part harmony, or arranging a solo between multiple instrumentalists, these tricks and risks show confidence and when done right, professionalism.

-- Here’s a real insider recommendation: think about a year from the Band Contest you’re entering and discuss that timeline as a band.
+- Here’s a real insider recommendation: think about it a year from the Band Contest you’re entering, and discuss that timeline as a band.
 Go into the contest with the trust that your band will be a group of friends and collaborators, possibly even a touring act, a year from when you’re entering.
-In the back of the judges’ minds they know that the overall winner is a band that will be on the festival’s main stage one year out from the contest and they want a group that will live up to the well-deserved reputations of the festivals and the traditions that have grown over decades of top notch performances.
+In the back of the judges’ minds they know that the overall winner is a band that will be on the festival’s main stage one year out from the contest, and they want a group that will live up to the well-deserved reputations of the festivals and the traditions that have grown over decades of top notch performances.
 But no pressure…

 In the 2013 Telluride Band Contest it was wonderful to see the strong female vocalists within several bands, including those making it to the final round.
 Congratulations to Front Country out of San Francisco for winning the 2013 Band Contest!

 I’ve been interested in the Troubadour Contest over the years, but I’ve always observed it from a distance.
-When it comes to original songwriting my personal interests and knowledge have focused on bluegrass music: Benny “Burle” Galloway with Yonder Mountain String Band, Shawn Camp’s work with The Del McCoury Band (and others), Jeremy Garrett and Jon Weisberger with the Infamous Stringdusters, and the stellar writing channeled through bands such as Blue Highway, Lonesome River Band, and Alison Krauss and Union Station.
+When it comes to original songwriting, my personal interests and knowledge have focused on bluegrass music: Benny “Burle” Galloway with Yonder Mountain String Band, Shawn Camp’s work with The Del McCoury Band (and others), Jeremy Garrett and Jon Weisberger with the Infamous Stringdusters, and the stellar writing channeled through bands such as Blue Highway, Lonesome River Band, and Alison Krauss and Union Station.
 When it comes to a single guitar and a voice my knowledge level falls sharply.

 It’s for this reason that I wanted to embrace the Telluride Troubadour Contest more so this year.
 I was fortunate in that I could gleam a bit of insight from one of the finalists – and overall 2nd place winner – Pete Kartsounes.
 Pete is a troubadour in every sense of the word; a composer and a performer, a poetic traveler who embraces the people and situations around him as he embraces his trusted guitar.